 And so on…

-Having a bank of tie-breakers is as important as any other part of your trivia night.
+Having a bank of tie-breakers is as important as any other part of your trivia night (even Jeopardy! knows this to be true).
 These styles are the most popular for a reason so load up on closest answer wins and first to fail loses types of questions to end the night with a bang instead of a whimper should the situation arise.